-For the United States of America, geothermal energy can become a major energy resource, contributing to the security of the country, limiting dependence on the import of fossil fuels, reducing the risks caused by fluctuating oil prices and providing opportunities for new infrastructures supporting the cities and regions where the resources are located.
+For the United States of America geothermal energy can become a major energy resource, contributing to the security of the country, limiting the dependence on the import of fossil fuels, reducing the risks caused by fluctuating oil prices and providing opportunities for new infrastructures and supporting cities and regions where the resources are located.

-I hope to outline how technical, scientific, business and policy-making cooperation between Iceland and the United States can help the US to achieve this transformation and thus become one of the leading clean energy countries in the world and at the same time strengthening the US economy and enhancing the security of the nation.
+I hope to outline how technical, scientific, business and policy making cooperation between Iceland and the United States can help the US to achieve this transoformation and thus become one of the leading clean energy countries in the world and at the same time strenghtening the US economy and enhance the security of the nation.

-I will also show that geothermal energy is a reliable, flexible and green energy resource which can supply significant amounts of power to households and industry.
-Furthermore, it uses land economically, gives social returns and it is cost-effective.
+I will also show that geothermal energy is a reliable, secure, cost effective and clean energy resource which can provide significant amount of power to households and industry.

-It is reliable because it provides base-load power 24 hours a day and is available throughout peak hours.
+It is reliable by providing base-load power 24 hours a day and is available throughout peak hours.

 It is flexible and can be tailored to needs accordingly.
-This is a clear shift from the public debate, which has been preoccupied by "big solutions" in the field of energy, centred on coal, oil and nuclear programmes.
-In many places, geothermal energy can provide a "big" solution, but in many others it can serve a single city, large industries, a small town or as little as a single household.
+This is a clear shift from the public debate where there has been a preoccupation of "big solutions" in the field of energy as exemplified with coal, oil and nuclear programs.
+Geothermal energy can in many places be a big solution but in many other places it can serve a big city, large industries, a small town or as little as a single household.
 This flexibility can bring significant advantages.

-It is green: When coal is used to produce an equivalent amount of energy, the CO2 emissions are 35 times greater, according to information from the NREL.
-Emissions from geothermal power plants contain mostly water vapour and they do not emit particulates, hydrogen sulphide or nitrogen oxides.
+It is green: If coals were used to produce the same amount of energy, the CO2 emissions would be 35 times more according to information from NREL.
+The emissions contain mostly water vapour and the power plants do not emit particulates, hydrogen sulfide or nitrogen oxides.

-It uses land economically: Geothermal plants require by far the least land for electricity production per energy unit compared with all other available renewable sources.
+It uses land economically: Geothermal requires by far the least land for electricity production per energy unit than all other available renewables.

-It gives social returns: Many more jobs are created through the harnessing of geothermal energy than by developing other types of renewable energy resources.
+It gives social returns: Through the harnessing of geothermal energy many more jobs are created than by developing other types of renewable energy resources.